ianmichels/marketo-measure-learn.en/help/definitions/crm-objects/marketo-measure-person.md

 ---
-title: Marketo Measure Person
+title: "[!DNL Marketo Measure] Person"
-description: This video explains the Marketo Measure person object and how it creates a lookup between the Lead and Contact Objects.
+description: This video explains the [!DNL Marketo Measure] person object and how it creates a lookup between the Lead and Contact Objects.
 role: User
 level: Beginner
 doc-type: Feature Video